 Brown has offered doctoral and master's degrees in Anthropology since the 1960s.
 Today, graduates are trained for professional careers in sociocultural anthropology, archaeology, and linguistic anthropology, and employed in a range of teaching, research, and museum positions — as well as in non-academic fields where anthropological expertise is required.
 Faculty have wide-ranging theoretical and methodological research interests, among them anthropological demography, globalization, medical anthropology, development studies, militarization, urban civilization, ethnicity, gender, religion, politics, language and culture, ancient writing, historical anthropology, historical and maritime archaeology, and museum studies.
 They have conducted research throughout the world — in North, Central, and South America, the Arctic, Europe, the Middle East, Asia, Africa, and Australia.

 Additional resources: The Working Group in Anthropology and Population complements Brown's Population Studies and Training Center.
-The department has strong ties to the Watson Institute for International Studies, especially through its research program in politics, culture, and identity — and to the Joukowsky Institute for Archaeology and the Ancient World.
+The department has strong ties to the Watson Institute for International and Public Affairs, especially through its research program in politics, culture, and identity — and to the Joukowsky Institute for Archaeology and the Ancient World.
 The Haffenreffer Museum of Anthropology provides important research collections for archaeology and world ethnography.
 The John Carter Brown Library is an unparalleled source for documents pertaining to the Americas.
 The Center for the Study of Race and Ethnicity in America and several-area studies programs encourage interdisciplinary exchange on interethnic relations.
 The John Nicholas Brown Center for Public Humanities and Cultural Heritage provides opportunities for students and faculty interested in public humanities.

 A.M.: Core courses in sociocultural anthropology, history of anthropological theory, archaeology, and linguistic theory and practice; research paper